napari/napari/docs/source/events/rendering.rst

-is derived from :class:`~napari._vispy.vispy_image_layer.VispyImageLayer`, and :class:`~napari._vispy.experimental.tiled_image_visual.TiledImageVisual` is derived from the regular Vispy `ImageVisual`.
-In many cases what is needed next is to correctly chain to the base classes or to duplicate functionality in the derived classes.
-Generally the change is the new version needs do it on a per-tile basis what before was happing to the whole image.
+is derived from :class:`~napari._vispy.vispy_image_layer.VispyImageLayer`, and :class:`~napari._vispy.experimental.tiled_image_visual.TiledImageVisual` is derived from the regular Vispy ``ImageVisual`` class.
+To bring full :class:`~napari.layers.image.image.Image` capability to :class:`~napari.layers.image.experimental.octree_image.OctreeImage` in most cases we just need to duplicate what those base classes are doing, but do it on a per-tile bases.
+Since there is no full image for them to operate on.
+This might involve chaining to the base class or it could mean duplicating that functionality somehow in the derived class.

 Some :class:`~napari.layers.image.image.Image` functionality that needs to be duplicated in Octree code: